Hyperdimension Neptunia: Neptunia Virtual Stars (2020)

 A hack 'n' slash game with rhythm elements that tackles and parodies culture around social media, featuring various Vtubers.
 The first game in the series not to receive an English dub due to the amount of guest Vtubers present.

 Neptunia x Senran Kagura: Ninja Wars (2021)

 Crossover with the Senran Kagura series.
-The second game in the series not to receive an English dub due to a request from Xseed Games.
+The second game in the series not to receive an English dub.

 Dimension Tripper Neptune: Top Nep (2022)

 Rail shooter game exclusive to PC developed by Frontier Works.

 Neptunia: Sisters vs. Sisters (2022)

 Action RPG starring the candidates.
 For the first time, the character models have been remade from scratch.
 It was released in Japan on April 21, 2022, for PlayStation 4 and PlayStation 5.

-A Western version is set for a January 2023 release, including Steam.

-This will be first game to have English dub since Super Neptunia RPG.
+A Western version has been released in January 2023, adding PC via Steam to platforms.
+It also released for Xbox One and Xbox Series X/S on May 21, 2024.
+This is the first game to have an English dub since the release of Super Neptunia RPG, and the first to release on Xbox platforms.